Logo for Piano Play It

 New World Symphony (Adagio)

-Now, if you're a bit confused with the music tempo expressions, here's an example of how a tempo expression suggests both the rate of speed and the mood of a piece.
+Now, if you're a bit confused with the music tempo expressions, here's an example of how a music tempo expression suggests both the rate of speed and the mood of a piece.

 Let's take Presto and Allegro for example.
 Both these tempo expressions direct you to playing pretty fast (When you play presto you have to be a bit faster though).